kubeedge/kubeedge/README.md

 developing the KubeEdge code, please see [CONTRIBUTING](./CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

+## Security

+We encourage security researchers, industry organizations and users to proactively report suspected vulnerabilities to our security team (`cncf-kubeedge-security@lists.cncf.io`), the team will help diagnose the severity of the issue and determine how to address the issue as soon as possible.

+For further details please see [Security Policy](https://github.com/kubeedge/community/blob/master/sig-security/SECURITY.md) for our security process and how to report vulnerabilities.

 ## License

 KubeEdge is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.